 Orejas Pan Dulce (Orejitas) – Muy Bueno

-Flaky, buttery, and coated in a sweet cinnamon-sugar crunch, Orejas—also known as Orejitas, Palmiers or Elephant Ears—are a classic Mexican sweet bread (pan dulce).
-With just three ingredients, these golden beauties are unbelievably easy to make and perfect for serving with atole de vainilla, café de olla, or Mexican hot chocolate.
-Whether you’re celebrating Easter, Cinco de Mayo, or just want to add something sweet to your morning cafecito, orejas always bring that special bakery-style flair.
+Flaky, buttery, and coated in a candy cinnamon-sugar crunch, Orejas—often known as Orejitas, Palmiers or Elephant Ears—are a traditional Mexican candy bread (pan dulce).
+With simply three substances, these golden beauties are unbelievably simple to make and ideal for serving with atole de vainilla, café de olla, or Mexican hot chocolate.
+Whether you’re celebrating Easter, Cinco de Mayo, or simply wish to add one thing candy to your morning cafecito, orejas at all times deliver that particular bakery-style aptitude.

 homemade orejas (Mexican palmiers) on a hand-painted servign tray.